CCPBioSim/qmmm-workshop/README.md

 - Start VMD.
 - In the main VMD menu, choose: File --> New Molecule.
 	- Select `wt.box.top` and set filetype as "AMBER7 Parm".
 Then press "Load".
-	- Browse to trajectory: us_traj.mdcrd.
+	- Browse to trajectory: adiab_traj.mdcrd.
 Set filetype as "AMBER Coordinates with Periodic Box".
 Press "Load".
 - In the main menu, choose: Graphics --> Representations.
 - Create representations, e.g. "all" with Drawing Method "NewCartoon" and "resname CHO" with Drawing Method "DynamicBonds".
 - If you have already set up representations for the trajectory from umbrella sampling, you can also 'Clone' these.
 In the main VMD menu, choose: Extensions --> Visualization --> Clone Representations.